 Experience the excitement of sports medicine as you develop and execute therapeutic strategies to prevent injuries and provide hands-on, emergency medical treatment to the physically active.

-As an athletic training major at Kean, you receive comprehensive classroom instruction and real-world clinical experiences in state-of-the-art athletic training facilities.
+As an athletic training major at Kean, you receive comprehensive classroom instruction and real-world clinical experiences in state-of-the-art facilities.
 You prepare to work with student-athletes, performing artists, professional athletes and people who are physically active to help improve their performance and maintain good health.

 My Kean education was a fantastic learning opportunity.
 From working with athletes at Kean and local high schools, to interning with the New York Giants football team, I worked with amazing faculty, classmates and colleagues who played a huge role in the success that I have had early on in my career.